Lung cancer care in Metro Denver

 Lung cancer diagnosis

-Lung cancer is most commonly found in an imaging study — usually a chest X-ray or computerized tomography (CT) scan done for another reason.
-We might perform additional scans such as a positron emission tomography (PET) scan to better evaluate any lesions we detect and to determine if the cancer has spread outside of your chest.
+Lung cancer is most commonly found in a chest X-ray or computerized tomography (CT) scan done for another reason.
+We might perform additional scans, such as a positron emission tomography (PET) scan, to better evaluate any lesions we detect and to determine if the cancer has spread outside of your chest.

 These imaging studies are used to determine the stage of your cancer and give our experienced team the information we need to create your treatment plan.
-Occasionally, invasive procedures like a biopsy or bronchoscopy might be necessary to provide a definitive answer about the staging.
+Occasionally, procedures such as a biopsy or bronchoscopy might be necessary to provide a definitive answer about the staging.

 High-risk diagnostics